 Dade County built the biggest airport terminal in the world (above) in Miami, which opened on February 1, 1959.
-Note the 270-room hotel atop the terminal building.
+Note the 270-room hotel directly above the terminal building.

 A new airport terminal for Broward County (above), serving Fort Lauderdale/Hollywood, also opened in 1959.